Beams - bending moments and shearing forces - simply supported beam with point loads

 In this tutorial we will:

 Consider this example of a simply supported beam with three point loads.
+In the co-ordinate system x = 0 at the left hand end.

 simply supprted beam